 I understand that if she applied for spousal benefits now, they would continue without 2 year interruption as an ex after divorce.

 Hi Larry: If I file early at 62 will my spouse qualify for an additional spousal benefit?
 Her current benefit (based upon the WEP) is less than 50% of my projected benefit.

-Maybe, but only if 50% of your primary insurance amount (PIA) is higher than your wife's own PIA.
-A person's PIA is equal to the amount that they'd receive based on their own work record if they started drawing at full retirement age (FRA).
+Hi.
+Your wife could only qualify for spousal benefits in addition to her own benefits if your primary insurance amount (PIA) is more than twice as much as her PIA.
+A person's PIA is equal to their Social Security retirement benefit rate if they start drawing their benefits at full retirement age (FRA).